tgruwell/SpatialDatabase/README.md

 ## Query

 Use the "query" function and pass in an object through the "intersecting" property.
 These objects are defined the same way as objects that are put into the database.
 Any object and rotation can be used as the query criteria.
+You can also include additional attributes that should be matched.

 	var db = new SpatialDatabase();

-	db.put({type: "point", x:10, y:20});
+	db.put({type: "point", x:10, y:20, MyAttribute: "abc"});

-	db.put({type: "lineseg", p1: {x:100, y:100}, p2: {x:200, y:200}, w: 20, encloseEnds: true, rot:{a:30*Math.PI/180, x:30, y:50}});
+	db.put({type: "lineseg", MyAttribute: "xyz", p1: {x:100, y:100}, p2: {x:200, y:200}, w: 20, encloseEnds: true, rot:{a:30*Math.PI/180, x:30, y:50}});

 	db.put({type: "polygon", points: [{x:120, y:120}, {x:130, y: 110}, {x:200, y: 200}, {x: 110, y: 220}, {x:80, y: 150}, {x: 110, y: 140}], rot:{a:80*Math.PI/180, x:101, y:300}});

 	db.put({type: "circle", x:40, y:90, r: 30, rot:{a:80*Math.PI/180, x:100, y:300}});

-	// Find all objects that are intersecting a circle var results = db.query({intersecting: {type: "circle", x: 100, y: 100, r: 50}});
+	// Find all objects that are intersecting a circle var results = db.query({MyAttribute: "xyz", intersecting: {type: "circle", x: 100, y: 100, r: 50}});

-The result of the query will be an array of objects that intersect the query criteria.
+The result of the query will be an array of objects that intersect the query criteria and match MyAttribute: "xyz".
 An attribute details.points will be included with each result.
 This will be an array of 0 or more points indicating the point the object edge intersected with the criteria edge.
 The points are Sylvester Vector objects who's x and y values can be accessed as follows

 	results[i].details.points[j].e(1); // X value of one of the points results[i].details.points[j].e(2); // Y value of one of the points